(Click PAGE MENU To See Topics Covered On This Page. Scroll down the page to see all Topics.

 - The M63 weighs 7 pounds more than M53.
 M63 weighs 28 pounds and M53 weighs 21 pounds.

-- The power cord for the M63 ten feet which is one foot longer than the cord for the M53. .
+- The power cord for the M63 is ten feet which is one foot longer than the cord for the M53. .

 Zoeller M63 Sump Pump At Pumps Selection